Librum-Reader/Librum/README.md

 # Details

 ### Supported platforms
-Part of Librum's aim, is to remove the boundary of reading on different devices, no matter where you are or which device you use, you can always continue your book with Librum, since Librum is <b>cross platform</b>.<br>
+Part of Librum's aim is to work on **any** platform.
+No matter where you are or which device you use, you can always continue your book with Librum, as it is <b>cross platform</b>.<br>
 We support:
 - Windows
 - GNU/Linux
 - MacOS
 - IOS
 - Android
 <br>

 ### Supported formats
-No matter what book you want to read, it will work with Librum, since Librum supports <b>all</b> major book formats,<br>
+No matter what file type you have, you can read it on Librum, since we support <b>all</b> major book formats,<br>
 including:
 - PDF
 - PS